-- Size, localization, length of aortic aneurysm
+- Size, localization, extent of the aortic aneurysm

-This complication of aortic aneurysm requires emergency surgery, but the efficiency of emergency surgery is lower as compared to an elective one.
+This complication of aortic aneurysm requires emergency surgery, but the efficiency of the emergency surgery is lower as compared to an elective one.

-- Patients with a high risk of complications
+- High risk of complications

-- Endovascular prosthetic repair with stenting
+- Endovascular prosthetic with the stent implantation

 - Aortic valve replacement (can be performed in combination with the prosthetic repair of the aorta, if necessary)

 The type of surgery is determined by the clinical situation and technical capabilities of the medical institution.
 German hospitals usually provide a better quality and sparing treatment than many other countries.
 The preference is given to endovascular surgery, which does not involve an open access to the abdominal or thoracic cavity.

 Best clinics for the aortic aneurysm treatment in Germany:

 Hospital St. Elisabeth Grevenbroich

 Aortic aneurysm – Rehabilitation